Campus advisor: Professor Paul Herron, email@example.com

 Those wishing to apply need to submit the following material to the PC campus advisor:

-- A cover letter addressed to the PC campus advisor expressing interest in and preparation for the program.
-Applicants should indicate the preferred concentration, how the selected concentration contributes to your academic and career goals, along with any other information they believe assists the committee in their review and decisions.
+· A cover letter addressed to the PC campus advisor expressing interest in and preparation for the program.
+Applicants should indicate how the program will contribute to your academic and career goals, along with any other information that will assist the committee in their review and decisions.

-- A completed “Projected Studies Plan” form available from the Dean’s Office.
-The completed form must be approved and signed by the Chair of your major department, the Chair of your minor department (if applicable), and a Dean.
+· A completed “Projected Studies Plan” form available from the Dean’s Office.
+The completed form must be approved and signed by the Chair of your major department and the Chair of your minor department (if applicable).

-Students should talk with the financial aid office at Providence College about portability of aid and with the office of Residence Life at Providence College about sinFeinstein 402 and Howley 31gle semester on-campus living arrangements.
+Students should talk with the financial aid office at Providence College about portability of aid and with the office of Residence Life at Providence College about single semester on-campus living arrangements.